MCV-2024-C1-Project/Team4/README.md

 ## Introduction

-This project was developed as part of the Master's program in Computer Vision in Barcelona, specifically for the course **C1: Introduction to Human and Computer Vision** during the first academic semester.
+This project is developed as part of the Master's program in Computer Vision in Barcelona, specifically for the course **C1: Introduction to Human and Computer Vision** during the first academic semester.

 The aim of the project is to implement computer vision techniques to retrieve query images from a museum database.
 By utilizing methods such as feature extraction and histogram comparison, the system is designed to accurately identify and retrieve artworks based on visual content, thereby enhancing the accessibility and exploration of museum collections.